On the Expressive Power of Inquisitive Team Logic and Inquisitive First-Order Logic: Extension to

 Let $q$ be the quantifier rank of $\phi^*$, let $k=q^2$, and let $K=\{1,\dots,k\}$.
 Now consider the two models $M_K=(K^2,K,I_K)$ and $M_\N=(\N^2,\N,I_\N)$, where both $I_K$ and $I_\N$ assign to a world $(n,m)$ the extensions given by $a_{(n,m)}=n$ and $b_{(n,m)}=m$.
 Clearly, these models are full, so by the previous proposition we have $M_K\models\phi$ but $M_\N\not\models\phi$.
 By our assumption on $\phi^*$, it follows that $M_K^*\models\phi^*$ and $M_\N^*\not\models\phi^*$.
 If we make explicit the translated structures $M_K^*$ and $M_\N^*$, we find that they are:

 where $\pi_1^K$ and $\pi_2^K$ are the projection functions from $K^2$ to $K$, and similarly for $\pi_1^{\N},\pi_2^{\N}$.
-A standard Ehrenfeucht-Fra\"iss\'e argument shows that these structures are equivalent in a $q$-step bisimulation game: the basic idea is that within $q$ moves, spoiler can only pick up to $q$ distinct elements of $\N^2\cup \N$, corresponding to at most $q^2=k$ distinct natural numbers; duplicator can then identify these numbers with corresponding numbers from $\{1,\dots,k\}$ and make the counterpart of Spoiler's moves under this identification.
+A standard argument shows that these structures are equivalent in a $q$-move Ehrenfeucht-Fra\"iss\'e game: the basic idea is that within $q$ moves, Spoiler can only pick up to $q$ distinct elements of $\N^2\cup \N$, corresponding to at most $q^2=k$ distinct natural numbers; Duplicator can then identify these numbers with corresponding numbers from $\{1,\dots,k\}$ and make the counterpart of Spoiler's moves under this identification.
 So, $M_K^*$ and $M_\N^*$ satisfy the same formulas of quantifier rank up to $q$.
-As a consequence, they must agree on $\phi^*$, contrary to our earlier conclusion. \end{proof}
+As a consequence, they must agree on $\phi^*$, contrary to our assumption. \end{proof}

 We have thus established that some sentences of \inqBQ\ express genuine second-order properties of models: in particular, the formula $\phi(a,b)$ defined above is an example.